-- 1. The condition will be immediately reported to the Supervisor of ROW Management. - 2.
-The Supervisor of ROW Management will review easement documents and exercise legal vegetation management rights per easement language. - 3.
-If easement language does not allow proper clearances to be met, the Supervisor of ROW Management will work with VELCO's Legal and Real Estate and ROW Department to obtain appropriate easement rights for vegetation management.
+- 1. The condition will be immediately reported to the Vegetation Management Program Manager - 2.
+The Vegetation Program Manager will review easement documents and exercise legal vegetation management rights per easement language. - 3.
+If easement language does not allow proper clearances to be met, the Vegetation Program Manager will work with VELCO's Legal and Real Estate and ROW Department to obtain appropriate easement rights for vegetation management.